 If you like the idea of documenting your journeys in some way, keep reading to learn about the best travel journals for documenting your adventures.

 Stuck at home?
-Start a journal about your travel goals!
+Start with a Listography journal.

 I always feel super accomplished when I get to cross something off a list, don’t you?

 If you’re not traveling, you can turn your journaling time into dreaming up big things for future travels with the Travel Listography journal.

 This fun travel journal includes journal prompts that are all in list format.
 For example, cities in Europe that you want to visit, and another list for cities that you have visited.

 Going to a bunch of music festivals this year?
 You’ll need a ticket stub diary.

 If you love to hop from one music festival to the next, a ticket stub diary is right up your alley!

 Just slide your used concert tickets into an open pocket and you’re done.
 Easiest travel journal ever.